 Operations performance measures.
 This category assesses the efficiency of customer experience activities.

 By tracking operational metrics, marketers can get a sense of the size, scale, and activity level of customer experience initiatives, and how those change over time.
-Marketing operations management can connect budgeted and actual spending with activities, tasks, resources and objectives related to your customer experience efforts.
+Agile marketing planning can connect budgeted and actual spending with activities, tasks, resources and objectives related to your customer experience efforts.
 Operational metrics can include enrollment rates in loyalty programs or campaigns, offer response rates, issue resolution times, asset re-use, and the like.

 Corporate business measures.
 This category assesses customer experience contribution to overall corporate value.